Tesla sub panel

 - Inspection

-- Warranty on installation
+- Warranty for installation

 Usually, additional: